faizmaruf/movieapp/README.md

 ### Overview of product

-Lauretta Property Management App is a dashboard that will consume data from 1 shopping malls cameras and use it to generate dashboards for property management and retail analytics

-A set of AI algorithms process that data to allow tracking and classification of users through the mall.
-A second set of algorithms using a Re-ID method to match images of persons across cameras, allowing for tracking of the user over distance

 RSHB TV Web App merupakan app yang menampilkan informasi film maupun series dari seluruh dunia, App ini bertujuan untuk menuntaskan technical test dari tahapan recruitment Web Programmer RSHB.

 ## Project Setup